mindy0cruz/datafun-06-eda/README.md

 I am using the exercise data set that displays diet type, pulse, type of exercise and time spent exercising

 https://github.com/mwaskom/seaborn-data/blob/master/exercise.csv

+Udated- I changed data to a custom set of WNBA player data.
+I also edited the stats to condense them to make them easier to work with.

+# Created Jupyter Notebook